All students Nursery – Year 6 receive French Language instruction. Students from Year 1 are grouped according to their proficiency level.

 - Asks questions to clarify content and meaning.

-- Develops awareness that there are appropriate forms and styles of language for different purposes and audiences.
+- Develops an awareness that there are appropriate forms and styles of language for different purposes and audiences.

 - Begins to speak with confidence in front of a group.

 - Uses more extensive vocabulary, using abstract and specialized subject area words independently.